All posts

 One giant line.
 Thousands of value tuples separated by ),(.
 When you grep for your target, you get the entire line back, which includes every other meta key for that batch of posts.
 Importing that file would re-insert all the junk meta you already cleaned up.

-The Obvious Fix That Was Not Available
+Step 2: Why the Obvious Fix Was Not Available

 The textbook approach would be:

-- Create a temporary database
+1. Create a temporary database

-- Import the full backup into it
+2. Import the full backup into it

-mysqldump --whereto extract only the rows you need - Drop the temp database
+3. Use mysqldump --where to extract only the rows you need

 mysql -u myuser -p -e "CREATE DATABASE temp_import;"